 To ensure the protection of user data in the EU, Google records and processes all user data about domains and servers within the EU.
 The user’s IP address will not be logged and is truncated by the last two digits by default.
 The IP address is truncated on EU servers for EU users.
 Furthermore, all sensitive data that is collected by users in the EU is erased before it is recorded on EU domains and servers.

 The processing of data on our behalf

 We have concluded a data processing agreement for our use of Google Analytics and fully comply with the strict provisions of German data protection authorities when using this service.
-Additionally, standard contract clauses have been established with the provider regarding the use of the service that should help to ensure a more appropriate level of data protection.
-The data processing agreement can be accessed here: https://privacy.google.com/businesses/processorterms/.
+Additionally, standard contractual clauses have been established with the provider regarding the use of the service that are intended to help ensure a more appropriate level of data protection.
+The data processing agreement and standard contractual clauses can be accessed here: https://business.safety.google/adsprocessorterms/.

 Google reCAPTCHA (hereinafter referred to as “reCAPTCHA”) is used to check whether the data entered on our website (e.g. via our contact form) has been inputted by a human or an automated program.
 To achieve this, reCAPTCHA analyzes various aspects of the behavior of visitors to our website.
 This analysis begins automatically as soon as a visitor accesses the website.
 During the analysis process, reCAPTCHA evaluates various pieces of information (e.g. IP address, the length of time the user spends on the website, and the way the user moves their mouse cursor).
 The data collected during the analysis process is forwarded to Google.

 The analysis work performed by reCAPTCHA runs completely in the background and website users are not informed that it is taking place.

 The data is processed on the basis of Article 6 (1) f GDPR.
 The website operator has a legitimate interest in protecting the website from malicious automated spying and spam.